Architecture of cathedrals and great churches: Vertical emphasis

 There is generally a prominent external feature that rises upwards.
 It may be a dome, a central tower, two western towers or towers at both ends as at Speyer Cathedral.
+The towers are often topped by a spire.
+Often towers rise above the main entrance at the west front, or they may be placed centrally, or at the east end, but spires were unusual at the west end before James Gibbs's innovative and much-copied St Martin-in-the-Fields, London, in the 1720s.
 The towers may be finished with pinnacles or spires or a small dome.

-Façade
+West front

-The façade or "west front" is the most ornate part of the exterior with the processional doors, often three in number, and often richly decorated with sculpture, marble or stone tracery.
+The façade or "west front" or in some cases termed the westwork, is the most ornate part of the exterior, with the processional doors, often three in number, and often richly decorated with sculpture, marble or stone tracery.
 The façade often has a large window, sometimes a rose window or an impressive sculptural group as its central feature.

 In the Western European tradition, there are frequently paired towers framing the façade.
 These towers have their origin in a tradition practiced at the Church of the Holy Sepulchre in Jerusalem.
 During Holy Week the faithful would process along the Way of the Cross, leading to the Basilica, which in Early Christian times consisted of a domed shrine over the site of the tomb, and a "porch" which had a staircase on either side, supported by a small tower, by which the procession entered and exited.
 These towers were adopted symbolically, particularly in Romanesque architecture, as corner turrets.
 They flourished in Norman and Gothic architecture as large towers, reaching their height of magnificence at Cologne Cathedral, where they were not completed until the late 19th century.